 Welcome to Clinton Road Surgery

-In response to the Covid-19 outbreak, Manor Surgery and Clinton Road Surgery have decided to work together; this will enable us to provide the safest care to all of our patients.
+In response to the Covid-19 outbreak, Manor Surgery and Clinton Road Surgery are continuing to work together; this has enabled us to provide the safest care to all of our patients.

 Your call will be answered by either Manor Surgery or Clinton Road Surgery.
 Either surgery will be able to assist you.